chloesuwignjo/calorie-predictor/README.md

 The ingredients that we included are features are beef, chicken, pork, flour, eggs, cheese, butter, pasta, sugar, rice, potato (11 ingredients).
 We created boolean indicator columns called `has_ingredient`, where each common ingredient is its own column along with `has_seafood` with one hot encoding.
 Hence, our final models include 14 features.

 We experimented on several different modeling algorithms, such as Lasso and Random Forest Regressor.
-After comparing the $R^2$ and RMSE of each model, we decided to use a **Random Forest Regressor** as our final model.
+After comparing the R² and RMSE of each model, we decided to use a **Random Forest Regressor** as our final model.
 Because decision trees are prone to having high bias and variance, we used `GridSearchCV` to tune the best hyperparameters for
 1. `max_depth`: maximum depth of each decision tree
 2. `max_features`: number of features to consider when looking for the best split
 3. `min_samples_split`: minimum number of samples required to split a node, prevent overfitting
 4. `n_estimators`: number of trees in the forest

 With this, we were able to build a more robust and accurate predictive model that outperforms our baseline and models with other algorithms.
 After grid search, our optimal hyperparameters are 10 for `max_depth`, sqrt for `max_features`, 2 for `min_samples_split`, and 150 for `n_estimators`.
 With these, we obtained the following metrics for the final model:
-- Training $R^2$: 0.336
+- Training R²: 0.336
 - Training RMSE: 4.633
-- Test $R^2$: 0.297
+- Test R²: 0.297
 - Test RMSE: 4.76

-Compared to the baseline, our test $R^2$ improved from 0.225 to 0.297, and test RMSE decreased from 5.003 to 4.76.
+Compared to the baseline, our test R² improved from 0.225 to 0.297, and test RMSE decreased from 5.003 to 4.76.
+Hence, the model is on average off by 4.76 steps now.
 While this is not a significant improvement, this model is still better than the baseline because it uses more features, which more accurately predicts number of steps based on a recipe's ingredients and uses a more powerful predictive algorithm with the random forest.

 ---